rails/rails/README.md

 # => SELECT users.name FROM users GROUP BY users.name
 ```

-The best property of arel is its "composability", or closure under all operations.
+The best property of Arel is its "composability," or closure under all operations.
 For example, to restrict AND project, just "chain" the method invocations:

 ```ruby
 users                                 \